sarahtanja/coral-embryo-scope/code/04_timing.md

 This is exactly why manyglm is useful.

-This suggests subtle perturbations in *transition timing...* slowing or accelerating development in a stage-specific way... aka a **pattern-level developmental distortion**
+This suggests subtle perturbations in *transition timing…* slowing or accelerating development in a stage-specific way… aka a **pattern-level developmental distortion**

 #### Discussion points

 - Developmental stage (**hpf**) is by far the strongest driver of the embryo count by stage composition — expected.

 - Treatment alone does **not** shift the by stage count composition.

 - T**reatment effects depend on stage** → you get a **significant interaction** multivariately.